vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 root@737c30c2ccff:/#
 ```

-The automatic redownloading is why it makes perfect sense to store docker
+The automatic redownloading is why it makes perfect sense to store Docker
 in `goinfre`.
 Think of `~/goinfre/docker` more like a cache then something you
 need to take care of.

-## Accessing our project within docker.
+## Accessing our project within Docker.

 [docker-run(1)] has a nice `-v` option, which allows us to mount a specific
-folder from the host to the docker container.
+folder from the host to the Docker container.
 Let's try to open a folder in
-docker.
+Docker.
 I store my `ft_ls` in `~/archive/42/ft_ls`.
 To get access to that
-folder within docker I would run the following command:
+folder within Docker I would run the following command:

 ```
 $ docker run -it --rm -v ~/archive/42/ft_ls:/ft_ls debian bash